7 DIY Primary Bedroom Staging Tips for the Oasis Every Buyer Dreams About

 • Throw out any and all dead flowers and plants

 Hobbs suggests having all windows cleaned by a professional window cleaning company.
 That way you’ll ensure that your home gets the most amount of natural light possible.
-Check with your real estate agent or browse Yelp to find a reputable service.
+Check with your real estate agent or browse Yelp or Angi to find a reputable service.

-3. Secrets to Staging a Nightstand
+6. Secrets to staging a nightstand

 Source: (HomeLight)